 Unfortunately, many people are using the wrong landing page optimization strategies.
 All they know is something isn’t working.
 Therefore, they decide to change everything.
 And that is the wrong approach to landing page optimization.
-A much better strategy is to identify specific problems that contribute to low conversion rates so you can change those.
+A better strategy is to identify problems that contribute to low conversion rates so you can change those.

 The easiest way of doing that is by using a heat map.
 Here is one of my favorite heat map tools.
 A heat map will show you where website visitors are clicking on your landing page.
 Are they ignoring your call to action?
 Do your visitors focus on unimportant elements, such as a stock photo?
-Are they simply scanning down the page without finding what they are looking for?
+Are they simply scanning the page without finding what they are looking for?

 Tracking Website Visitor Behavior

 Heat maps aren’t the only visual data reports that can prove effective for landing page optimization.
-Scroll maps, confetti maps, overlay reports, and list reports all provide valuable information.
+Scroll maps, confetti maps, overlay reports, and list reports provide valuable information.
 And don’t forget that Google Analytics can also provide helpful insights into visitor behavior.

 Constant Improvement Over Time

 I keep reminding our clients that you don’t create just one landing page.
-Landing page optimization involves building many different types of landing pages and modify them to meet the expectations of your specific target audience.
+Landing page optimization involves building many different types of landing pages and modifying them to meet the expectations of your specific target audience.

 15 Simple Landing Page Optimization Tips